 If you’ve eaten out with Japanese food, you probably recognize the dark brown salty liquid used as a condiment in many dishes.
 Soy sauce, also called Shoyu in Japanese, is one of the all-purpose ingredients in Japanese cooking.

-Soy sauce originated from China over 1,000 years ago, so it is one of the oldest continents on the planet.
+Soy sauce originated in China over 1,000 years ago, so it is one of the oldest continents on the planet.
 It is an essential part of Asian cooking and a mainstream condiment in the west.
 Without soy sauce, Japanese sushi would not taste the same.

 In the 17th century, when Buddhism came to Japan from China, the Buddhists introduced to Japan vegetarianism and brought many soy-based products such as soy sauce.
 Since that time, Japan has been using soy sauce as one of its main condiments.